archetype-themes/devkit/README.md

 ## Contributing

 Interested in shaping the future of theme development with us?
 We welcome you to join our community!
-While we aren't looking for direct code contributions at this time, your insights and discussions play a crucial role in our continuous improvement.
+Your insights and discussions play a crucial role in our continuous improvement.
 We encourage you to start [discussions](https://github.com/archetype-themes/devkit/discussions), ask questions, and provide feedback on our component approach.

 ## FAQs + Discussion